vandaqui/mywebsite/README.md

 The portfolio is based on  HTML, CSS, and JAVASCRIPT.
 You will find it easy to read because all sections and functions are properly commented and indented.

 # Contribution
-You can contribute to this repository as long it is commented properly and use good coding practices.
+You can contribute to this repository as long the code is properly commented and use good coding practices.
 Let's learn together!